aidanhibbard/aidanhibbard/content/posts/building-durable-chats.md

 The split looks like this:

-1. **Nuxt (Nitro)** accepts the prompt, writes the user message to the database, enqueues a job, and returns quickly.
-This is a standard webhook catching pattern any seasoned developer should be familiar with.
+1. **The web app** accepts the prompt, writes the user message and status to the database, enqueues a BullMQ job, and returns quickly.
+Standard "catch the webhook and get out" stuff.

-2. **Workers** pick up the job, run the AI SDK pipeline (model calls, tools, validation), and publish stream chunks to Redis.
+2. **Workers** pick up the job, run the AI SDK pipeline (model calls, tools, validation), publish stream chunks to Redis, and push lifecycle events over Pusher.

-3. **The client** reads the stream through the AI SDK UI transport, with resume enabled, and renders with AI Elements Vue.
+3. **The client** reads tokens through the AI SDK transport with `resume` enabled, listens on a Pusher channel for status and errors, and renders with AI Elements Vue.

 ### AI SDK as the generation layer